 Pro: Traditional Publishers Leverage the Power of Marketing

-If you get published with a traditional book publisher, they will typically take care of some very big ticket items for you:
+If you get published with a traditional book publisher, they may take care of or help out with some big ticket items*:

-- Pay for your book tour (when you travel around giving readings and speaking on panels), which expands your reach and audience base
+- Pay for and set up your book tour (when you travel around giving readings and speaking on panels), which expands your reach and audience base

 - Market the book and place it in brick-and-mortar bookstores and with online booksellers